vaginessa/FastHub-REVIVAL/README.md

 ## Description
 Yet another **open-source** GitHub client app based on FastHub lookinf forward for newer features.

+:warning:**IMPORTANT NOTE**: I am not a professional/senior Android developer.
+I started my adventure on Android development not so long ago so I am new here, _I am not able to work with this code easily yet, but I will try my best_.
+This code is not helping me neither, it is generally a mess: most of the stuff is deprecated or so sticked together that if you mess something it will be a pain to stacktrace the error, due to that kapt thing that obfuscates the real error :cry:

+**Any help and contribution is very appreciated!**

 ## Features
 - **App**
   - OAuth login feature